tauthethirtythird/io_qp2_rule_kor/readme.md

 Multiply received attack by `100% + base multiplier*cancel penalty^2`

-If `cancel penalty` hits 25 and 【Volatile Garbage】 isn't activated, this attack countdown/2 ((translation note: not sure what this means))
+If `cancel penalty` hits 25 and 【Volatile Garbage】 isn't activated, this attack countdown/2 ((: not sure what this means))

 #### Carrying protection